Becoming an Optician in Iowa

 Iowa is one of several states that do not have any statewide requirements for working in this position.
 To become an optician, you have a couple of options.
 One is to seek an entry-level position, during which you will train on the job under an optician, an optometrist, a physician or an ophthalmologist.
 Another option is to start with a post-secondary program that will prepare you to work as an optician and to take the national certification exams.
 There are no campus-based optician programs in Iowa, but there are a few other options:

-- Penn Foster Career School.
+- Penn Foster College.
 This online school offers a comprehensive program in optician studies that students anywhere in the state can access and complete.
 The coursework prepares graduates to work in the field and to pass the national level certification exams.

 - Meditec.
 Meditec is another online option that students in Iowa can choose and that will prepare graduates for jobs and certification.
 The program includes several lessons on eye anatomy, frames and lenses, as well as courses in office procedures.